ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-langchain/README.md

 ## Introduction

-**ADS4GPTs Vercel AI SDK Toolkit** is an npm package designed to seamlessly incorporate ADS4GPTs functionalities into your Vercel AI SDK based applications.
-It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of Vercel AI SDK.
+**Ads4GPTs LangChain JS Integration** is a Typescript package designed to seamlessly incorporate Ads4GPTs functionalities into your LangChain applications.
+It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of LangChain's agentic framework.

-Whether you're building a chatbot or an Gen AI weather app and you want to monetize and grow through Ads, this package offers a robust and production-ready solution.
+Whether you're building a chatbot, a recommendation system, or any application that can benefit from targeted ads, this package offers a robust and production-ready solution.

 ---